mmahdi98/SystolicArrayConvolution/README.md

-*for educational or scientific affairs, please cite this repository*
+*for educational or scientific usage, please cite this repository*